Author: Vanessa Ngan, Staff Writer, 2012.

 Countries around the world have in place regulatory standards that ensure these products are safe for the workers handling them, the environment, and for use by consumers.

 It is estimated that on average women are using at least seven types of cosmetic each day and reactions to these products are quite common.
-Although the prevalence of cosmetic allergy in the general population is unknown, several studies suggest that up to 10% of the population will have some type of reaction to a cosmetic over the course of a lifetime.
+Although the prevalence of cosmetic allergy in the general population is unknown, several studies suggest that up to 10% of the population will have some type of reaction to a cosmetic throughout a lifetime.
 This figure may be much higher as many mild reactions occurring at home are self-diagnosed and often self-treated.

 Cosmetics can produce a range of adverse reactions.